Teaching Beyond the Transmission of Knowledge

 «One of the most important rules of teaching is to preach by example.
 Are all faculty in teacher preparation programs practicing what they preach?»

 It is our believe that the aim of education should be to build in each student strong theoretical foundations, to help future teachers to be educated rather than trained, to be capable of understanding the complexities of the organic society «Gemeinschaft» rather than just the reduction of people to human material «Massenmensch».
 We have always been uncomfortable with labels, recipes and linear models for preparing teachers at all levels.
 While we appreciate their need to develop and to learn teaching methodologies, we must always remember the dependent relationship between theory and praxis; both should be interrelated.
 There is no applied scientific discipline if there is no discipline to apply.
 In teacher education programs we often emphasize the learning of methodologies, content information and skills in detriment of what constitutes the core of education which is learning to be.
 Very little learning is related to the dimensions which require understanding of ourselves, of others and of the world in which we live and, most important, in the world in which our students are going to live.
 In general terms, education is to mould the human being for ongoing change and for the eventual crisis that might arise as a result of the transition.

 Besides these important social and cultural factors, educational systems should change the present institutional culture.
 We need to evolve towards a society for learning based on the idea that all members are constantly learning, each being helped by the other.
 Today’s education is overly centered on the “administrative person” and the “teaching person” rather than on the “learning person”.
 Good and responsible teachers must allow the learning community to create an environment in which students learn from the teacher, the teacher from the student, and everyone from each other.
-Centering education on the learner, modifies the teacher?s role to one which is in harmony with future demands for a learner, a facilitator of learning and a helper in the affective development of people.
+Centering education on the learner, modifies the teacher’s role to one which is in harmony with future demands for a learner, a facilitator of learning and a helper in the affective development of people.
 More stress should be placed on such domains, which intrinsically relate education to psychology, sociology, health, anthropology, arts and philosophy.